baw/Sentimetrics/README.md

 Sentimetrics
 ========

-This was out creatation at the Data Week/API World Hackathon to aid marketing people with knowing their audience better.
+This was our creatation at the [Data Week/API World Hackathon](http://dataweek.co/hackathon/) to aid marketing people with understanding their audience better by analyzing comments on Youtube videos.